GDQuest/website/content/docs/guidelines/best-practices/tutorial-outline/index.md

 - Use `smoothstep` to soften value transitions.

 ### In short

+Pre-requisites:

+- You're comfortable with the basics of shader programming and the `fragment()` function.
+If not, head to our [intro to shader programming in Godot](https://www.gdquest.com/tutorial/godot/shaders/introduction/chapter/0-intro-to-shader-programming/) series.

 Boil down the high-level steps to 1 or 2 paragraphs.